 - Promissory notes, debentures, bonds, and similar properties

 The amounts included in your T5008 slip may not be just money.
-If you cancel, exchange, or convert your securities into property, that will also be included in your slip even though the value was not in cash.
+If you cancel, exchange, or convert your securities into a property, that will also be included in your slip even though the value was not in cash.
 All consideration that is paid or payable to you should be included.

 Understanding Your T5008 Slip Statement of Securities Transactions